 - 2 tablespoon coconut oil ~ Or oil of your choice

 - 1 1/2 tablespoon ginger garlic paste ~ Make or buy, or 2 teaspoon each grated ginger and garlic

-- 1 tablespoon Kerala garam masala ~ Make or buy; or a quick substitute see Notes
+- 1 tablespoon Kerala garam masala ~ Make or buy; or a quick substitute in Notes

 - 1/4 teaspoon turmeric

-- 1/2 teaspoon Kashmiri ground red chili ~ Or to taste; replace with 1/4 tsp. cayenne OR
+- 1/2 teaspoon Kashmiri ground red chili ~ Or to taste; replace with 1/4 tsp. cayenne or substitutes

 - 1 cup tomato purée ~ Or 2 medium tomatoes chopped